christian-bayata/Frankie_Shop/README.md

 Contains all internal system configurations, including the database connection.

-##Database
+## Database

 > Note: if you use MongoDB, please ensure that mongodb server is running on the machine.
 > The code creates a connection to a database.
-> The "databaaseURI" works with environment variables that can
+> The "databaseURI" works with environment variables that can be seen in the app file

 ```js
 const mongoose = require("mongoose");